 The resource I am talking about was written back in 1888 by Antonio García Cubas and it is titled “Diccionario geográfico, histórico y biográfico de los Estados Unidos Mexicanos” (in English “Geographical, Historical and Biographical Dictionary of the United States of Mexico”).

-Digital Collection of UANL
+The Second Place is Digital Collection of UANL

 The above is another repository that has this resource online.
 The only unfortunate thing is that is is very difficult to locate anything but you never know maybe you may prefer it.